Redshift evolution of primordial black hole merger rate: Discussion

 \section{Discussion}

 In this work, the evolution of early DM halos formed as a result of the initial Poisson distribution of PBHs was studied.
 The internal dynamics of these halos is determined by the gravitational interaction of PBHs both with each other and with dark matter particles.
 Similar to how it is done in astrophysical applications to study the evolution of globular star clusters, we used the Fokker-Planck kinetic equation.
 Due to gravothermal instability, the evolution of dark halos leads to the formation of dense PBH clusters surrounded by a massive DM halo.
-Moreover, in the case when PBHs of tens solar masses are a subdominant component of DM $\fbh \lesssim 0.1$, the timescales for the formation of a cluster in the halo turn out to be comparable with the characteristic time of structure formation -- Hubble time.
+Moreover, in the case when PBHs of tens solar masses are a subdominant component of DM $\fbh \lesssim 0.1$, the timescales for the formation of a cluster in the halo turn out to be comparable with the characteristic time of structure formation --- Hubble time.
 Roughly speaking, the cluster forms before being absorbed into a large halo.
 In the opposite case $\fbh \approx 1$ this is no longer mostly the case.
 The time required for cluster formation (core collapse time) significantly exceeds the time of structure formation, we discuss in detail this in Section~\ref{sec3}.
+Therefore, PBHs with a narrow mass distribution centered at $\sim 10 \, M_{\odot}$ as the dominant component of dark matter are excluded by observations of gravitational waves.
 It has also been shown that emerging PBH clusters can survive the process of structure formation if they are absorbed by large halos at redshifts $z < 4 $.
 We estimate that about $10 - 40\%$ clusters can survive to the modern epoch.